We Tested the Top Handheld Vacuums, See Our Favorite for Quickly Cleaning Small Messes

 Suction Power

 The suction of corded and cordless handheld vacuum cleaners is directly related to the amount of power they have.
-Cordless models use batteries that range between 18-volt and 40-volt, with the latter providing the most suction power.
-A handheld vacuum’s suction is measured in air watts (AW).
+Cordless models use batteries that can range between 14V and 40V, with the latter providing the most suction power.
+A handheld vacuum’s suction is measured in air watts.
 Most upright vacuum cleaners have an AW rating of around 100, while the best handhelds have at least 15 AW.

-While air watts are a good means of determining a vacuum’s effectiveness, not all vacuum cleaners advertise air watt ratings.
+While air watts are a good measure of determining a vacuum’s effectiveness, not all vacuum cleaners advertise air watt ratings.
 In the absence of an air watt rating, battery output for cordless models and amps for corded counterparts provide a good indication of power.
-A cordless handheld vacuum cleaner requires at least a 15-volt battery for adequate suction, while a corded model should have at least 5 amps.
+A cordless handheld vacuum cleaner generally requires at least a 15V battery for adequate suction, while a corded model should offer at least 5 amps of power.

 Charging and Runtime

 The batteries on cordless handheld vacuums have a limited runtime and can take hours to recharge.
 While runtime varies depending on the model and battery size, expect to get between 15 and 20 minutes of runtime from a cordless handheld vacuum cleaner.
-Vacuum cleaners that use a standard charger for their lithium-ion battery typically take around 4 to 6 hours to recharge the battery; however, some rapid chargers can juice up a battery in just about an hour.
+However, if a vacuum offers a maximum and minimum or eco speed, it may run longer than 15 to 20 minutes.
+Vacuum cleaner batteries can take anywhere from 1 to 6 hours to charge.
+Most of the options we tested fell in the 2- to 3-hour range.

 Additional Features